-Zwelithini last month made an angry speech blaming immigrants for rising crime and saying they must leave the country, in an outburst seen as encouraging the spate of attacks on Zimbabweans, Somalians, Malawians and other foreigners.
+Zwelithini had made an angry speech last month blaming immigrants for rising crime and saying they must leave the country, in an outburst seen as encouraging the spate of attacks on Zimbabweans, Somalians, Malawians and other foreigners.

 But he told a tribal gathering of several thousand Zulus in the port city of Durban that he had been misrepresented.

-"My speech... was directed at the police, calling for stricter law enforcement, but that was never reported.
+"My speech... was directed at the police, calling for stricter law enforcement, but that was never reported," he said.

-South African authorities have struggled to contain mobs in the economic capital Johannesburg and Durban hunting down foreigners.
+South African authorities have struggled to contain mobs in the economic capital Johannesburg and Durban who were hunting down foreigners.

-At least seven people were killed last week and 307 suspects arrested in the worst ethnic violence since 2008, when 62 people were killed mainly in Johannesburg's townships.
+At least seven people have been killed and 307 suspects arrested in the worst ethnic violence since 2008, when 62 people were killed mainly in Johannesburg's townships.

 © 2015 AFP